Why Do I Need Travel Insurance?3 min read

 Most Filipinos find travel insurance unnecessary unless, of course, they’re applying for a Schengen Visa.
 It may also be due to a lack of information regarding its importance and affordability.

 You may be asking, “Is travel insurance neccessary?”
 The short answer is yes.
 And contrary to popular belief, there are very affordable travel insurance plans whether you’re going on a domestic trip or abroad.

-Coverage is not only limited to medical treatment, but also cancellation costs which may come in handy when you miss your flight.
+The coverage of travel insurance is not only limited to medical treatment, but also cancellation costs, which may come in handy when you miss your flight.
 It also covers airport delays, lost or delayed luggage, trip termination, and emergency assistance.

 Some possible scenarios include: